Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/management-and-monitoring.md

 ### **Monitoring & Logging**

-While the services are running in the background, you might want to check the outputs of the different programs.

-To monitor the services, we are using **`journalctl`** which fetch the journal of the **`systemd`** services.
-Using **`journalctl`** without paramaters will show the full contents of the journal, starting with the oldest entry collected.

-For a live logging with better readability, we will limit the output by using the following parameters:
+To check the status and live logs of the XCash-Labs services, run the commands that correspond to the process you want to inspect.
+These commands show the most recent log entries and continue streaming new output in real time.

+For clearer, easier-to-read live logs, the examples below use parameters that limit the output to recent entries while following new activity as it happens.

 ```text
 journalctl --unit=SERVICE --follow -n 100 --output cat